 How to get to Ipswich Town – Travel Information – Distance: 83 miles

 If you’re making the trip across to Ipswich Town, one of the best ways to do so is to take the A505 towards Royston.
-Remain on the A505 as you pass around the edge of Royston and up to Duxford.
+Stay on the A505 as you pass around Royston and head on up to Duxford.

 Keep on the A1156 over the various roundabouts and junctions until you get into more central parts of the town.
-Take the third exit at the roundabout that takes you onto the A1022 Civic Drive, before taking the third exit at the next roundabout for the A1071 Handford Road.
+Take the third exit at the roundabout; taking you onto the A1022 Civic Drive, before taking the third exit at the next roundabout for the A1071 Handford Road.

-Shortly afterwards, there will be a left turn for Portman Road and the stadium is down here.
+Shortly after, there will be a left turn for Portman Road and the stadium is down here.

-You should be able to find space in one of the Pay and Display car parks on Portman Road itself, with the added bonus that parking should be free after 8pm if you’re there on a weekday.
+You should find space in one of the Pay and Display car parks on Portman Road itself; the added bonus being that parking should be free after 8pm if you’re there on a weekday.